 If the engine is running or the ignition is switched on, the reversing camera and LCD monitor can also be switched on manually via a pushbutton or a switch on the display.

-The system can also be switched off via a pushbutton or the "OFF" button on the display.
+The system can be switched off via an operating button or via a button on the display.

 Further information can be obtained in the manufacturer's instruction manual.